-Flying kites – although not on Good Friday – originated in Indonesia 3,000 years ago.
-Much later, it reached Bermuda when British Army troops used them to plan telegraph poles.
+Fun kite fact: Flying kites originated in Indonesia 3,000 years ago.
+Much later, it reached Bermuda when British Army troops used them to plan telegraph poles!

-Originally, kites were not flown until after 3pm here in Bermuda however these days if you can get your kite up, it stays up all day and usually come down only if it rains.
+Originally, kites were not flown until after 3pm here in Bermuda however these days if you can get your kite up, it stays up all day and only comes down if it rains.
 Bermuda kites have long cloth tails and are in different colors of paper tissue, wood and string.
-Some are huge, in exquisite patterns require several men to get it aloft.
+Some are huge, in exquisite patterns and require several men to get them airborne.
 Some are deliberately made to emit a humming or buzzing sound, with a hummer made from glued paper.
 Another variation of the Bermuda kite is the traditional Somerset brown paper kite.
 It is made of brown paper, cross sticks with a hummer behind the head stick.
 Bermudians take their kits very seriously.

 While these by themselves are not uniquely Bermudian, their development as a uniquely Bermudian dish, is worthy of special note.